-But functional medicine practitioners know that issues related to glucose control are a sliding scale and begin long before someone is diagnosed with pre-diabetes or diabetes.
-Carbohydrate and glucose toxicity don’t happen overnight.
-Poor dietary and lifestyle choices that lead to symptoms like brain fog, afternoon energy crashes, and abdominal bloating stem from intolerance and occur long before any pre-diabetic or diabetic indicators.
+Functional medicine practitioners know that issues related to glucose control are a sliding scale and often begin long before someone becomes a patient.
+Carbohydrate and glucose over-consumption don’t happen overnight.
+Poor diet and lifestyle choices that lead to symptoms like brain fog, afternoon energy crashes, and abdominal bloating stem from intolerance and often occur long before any significant indicators emerge.

-In the United States, obesity is a growing problem that can lead to chronic issues like diabetes and hypothyroidism.
+In the United States, obesity is a growing problem that can lead to greater health concerns.
 However, many more people are affected by glucose control issues—and that includes people who are overweight or obese.
-That’s why we need to be concerned earlier in the symptom trajectory, when we can boost glucose control before it gets out of control and pre-diabetes and diabetes are diagnosed.
+That’s why we need to be concerned earlier in the symptom trajectory, when we can boost glucose control before it gets out of hand.

 Functional medicine practitioners can run diagnostics to customize a food plan, a movement plan, and the right supplement regimen to help promote glucose control in patients.*

 Lifestyle and routine have an impact on glucose control and weight loss and on the liver and pancreas’ function.
 If you skip meals or make consistently poor dietary choices, there are prolonged effects on the body and its productivity.
 The body may go into survival mode if it’s being starved at times when it ought to be fueled.
 This can cause the cells to store extra fat to compensate for what it thinks is happening, rather than burning incoming food as fuel.